Linkaynn/skrap/README.md

 ##### Dataset taxonomy

-You can find the taxonomy of the dataset in the README dedicated to this, click here [aquí](datasets) to go.
+You can find the taxonomy of the dataset in the README dedicated to this, click [here](datasets) to go.

 #### Authors
 - Jesé Romero Arbelo